 Eyeroll, right?
 Well, this innovation could very well be laying the groundwork for the next generation of in-flight amenities.

-Blippar, a “visual discovery” mobile app, which allows Emirates passengers on long-haul routes to use their phones and the aircraft wifi to unlock activities, music playlists, and a game titled “Emirates Destination Dash.”
+The kit itself is your usual washbag and a few necessities, but with the bonus of a partnership with Blippar, a “visual discovery” mobile app, which allows Emirates passengers on long-haul routes to use their phones and the aircraft wifi to unlock activities, music playlists, and a game titled “Emirates Destination Dash.”

 Further details and reviews are scant, but travelers will find these kits in – surprise – economy class.